Mateget/pixelmon-ranking/readme.md

  - Pickup
  - fishing

-I made this for a server I work on you may enconter issues trying it feel free to report issues
+You may enconter issues trying this feel free to report issues